batcsg1/Odyssey/README.md

 DATABASE_URL="postgresql://postgres:P@ssw0rd@localhost:5445/postgres"
 JWT_SECRET=HelloWorld123
 JWT_LIFETIME=1hr
+PORT=3000
 ```
 > Note: If you don't have a `.env` file, create it on the root directory of the repository.
+Also you can set the `PORT` variable to a port of your choosing

 ---